aruba/aoscx-ansible-collection/README.md

 ---------------
 In an effort to make use of our recently updated Python SDK for AOS-CX [Pyaoscx](https://pypi.org/project/pyaoscx/) we've redesigned our Ansible integration by making use of pyaoscx for all REST-API based modules.
 **What does this mean if I've been using Ansible with AOS-CX REST API modules?**
 Our previous implementation will continue to function but will not be supported for future modules.
-That means you should and eventually have to update your [Ansible Inventory variables](https://github.com/aruba/aoscx-ansible-collection#pyaoscx-modules-only) to specify the `ansible_network_os=aoscx` and additional variables as well as install the pyaoscx Python package using Python3 pip, **all playbooks will remain the same**:
+That means you should and eventually have to update your [Ansible Inventory variables](https://github.com/aruba/aoscx-ansible-collection#pyaoscx-modules-only) to specify the `ansible_network_os=arubanetworks.aoscx.aoscx` and additional variables as well as install the pyaoscx Python package using Python3 pip, **all playbooks will remain the same**:
 `pip3 install pyaoscx`
 The AOS-CX Ansible Collection will automatically determine if you have pyaoscx installed and will use that method when the `ansible_network_os` is set to `aoscx`.
 If it's set to `httpapi` it will continue to use the previous implementation method.

 ### Sample Inventories:

-#### pyaoscx Modules Only:
+#### REST API Modules Only:

 ##### INI